SSquash24/HotDesk/README.md

 > [!NOTE]
 > If npm lists security vulnerabilities, thats currently expected (the vulnerabilities should dissapear in the production server)

-## starting the frontend
+## Starting the frontend

-1. Start the server in development mode with `npm start` in the frontend folder
+  Start the server in development mode with `npm start` in the frontend folder
-2. Create a production build with `npm run build`.
-You can then run the production build with `serve -s build` (You may need to install serve)

-## testing
+## Testing

 1. To run all current tests run `npm test` in the frontend folder.
 They should currently all pass
 2. To add new tests, write them in a new or existing _.test.js file.